Scientists have discovered how the brain chemical oxytocin affects our ability to separate important information from background noise.

 “Most of us will be able to look at a face and very quickly extract a person’s expression and have an understanding of what the person’s underlying emotional state is,” explains Dr. Alexander Kolevzon, Clinical Director at the Seaver Autism Center in the Icahn School of Medicine at Mount Sinai.
 “We can rely on a gestalt, a pattern we can recognize.
 In people with autism, this gestalt is absent.
 It’s not intuitive to them where they should be focusing their attention.
 They have to analyze the face in a piecemeal way.
 There’s a nose, an eye…oh, it’s a face.
 Trying to understand the expression beyond that is even more difficult.”

 Several studies have investigated the oxytocin-autism connection.
 A single dose of oxytocin has been found to help autistic people with empathy and other social tasks.
-One study, published last year, found a lasting effect from the chronic use of oxytocin.

 Although many autistic people learn to compensate by using their intellect to develop rules and algorithms to follow, this requires incredible effort.